Courseiva

 Why this answer

-Options A, B, and C are correct because endpoint identity can be based on MAC address, Active Directory user group, or certificate subject DN.
+Options A, B, and E are correct because endpoint identity attributes include the device's MAC address, its certificate subject DN (from certificates), and its Active Directory user group membership.
+Option C is incorrect because time of day is an environmental attribute, not an endpoint identity attribute.
 Option D is incorrect because switch IP address is a network location attribute, not endpoint identity.
-Option E is incorrect because time of day is an environmental attribute.

 MCQhard